giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 acts as the common junction between the two intervals.
 At this location, geometry and participation fields are continuous, allowing the assembled object to behave as a single member rather than as two disconnected segments.

 The purpose of `CSFStacked` is not merely to store multiple intervals.
-Its primary role is to provide a unified continuous interface over the entire member.
-From the user's perspective, the assembled object behaves as a single continuous function that maps a global coordinate (z) to a section evaluation.
+Its primary role is to expose the assembled CSF model as a continuous sectional function over the full member length.
+From the user's perspective, the stacked model behaves as a single mapping from the global coordinate $z$ to the corresponding section evaluation.

-For example, sectional quantities are obtained through
+The sectional quantities are obtained through

 ```python
 stack.section_full_analysis(z, junction_side="left")
 ```

+This call is the central point of the verification.
+It is the operational expression of the continuous field provided by CSF: for any admissible global coordinate $z$, the assembled model returns the section associated with that position, without requiring the user to manually select the interval or construct a discrete section table.

 Conceptually, the evaluation process can be viewed as